Favorite Books of Famous People and My Personal Favorites

 Lee Cockerell: Creating Magic by Lee Cockerell: I have to admit that my favorite book of all times is my book CREATING MAGIC and my second most favorite book is my second book, THE CUSTOMER RULES.
-They are both written in way that presents leadership in easy to understand format and it teaches and inspires the reader to understand that they too can create magic and make dramatic improvements in customer service.
+They are both written in way that presents leadership and customer service in an easy to understand format and teaches and inspires the reader to understand that they too can create magic and make dramatic improvements in customer service.

-2 Responses to “Favorite Books of Famouse People and My Personal Favorite”
+2 Responses to “Favorite Books of Famous People and My Personal Favorites”

 Leave a Reply